emirkyz/manta/DOCUMENTATION.md

 # Delete existing database files if safe to do so:
 # rm instance/topics.db
 # rm instance/scopus.db
-# Or use a different table_name for each run
+# Or use a different output_name for each run
 ```

 #### 7. Data Filtering Issues